Outlaw Smoked Pork Spare Ribs

 Note:

-If the ribs are being used in a competition cook, start checking the tenderness at 180 degrees.
+are being used in a competition cook, start checking the tenderness at

 Cut and serve.
 (An